 PREFERRED QUALIFICATIONS:

-The annual base salary range for this position is from $115,108 to $181,916 and pay offered will be based on experience and qualifications.
-Relocation offered for those who qualify.
+The annual base salary range for this position is from $77,976 to $95,014.40 and pay offered will be based on experience and qualifications.
+This position may be eligible for relocation assistance.

 Fred Hutchinson Cancer Center is an independent, nonprofit organization providing adult cancer treatment and groundbreaking research focused on cancer and infectious diseases.
 Based in Seattle, Fred Hutch is the only National Cancer Institute-designated cancer center in Washington.